Parallels/packer-plugin-parallels/.web-docs/components/builder/ipsw/README.md

   is executed.
 This directory must not exist or be empty prior to running the builder.
 By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

-- `parallels_tools_guest_path` (string) - The path in the virtual machine to upload Parallels Tools.
-This only takes effect if `parallels_tools_mode` is "upload".
-This is a [configuration template](/packer/docs/templates/legacy_json_templates/engine) that has a single valid variable: `Flavor`, which will be the value of `parallels_tools_flavor`.
-By default this is `prl-tools-{{.Flavor}}.iso` which should upload into the login directory of the user.

-- `parallels_tools_mode` (string) - The method by which Parallels Tools are made available to the guest for installation.
-Valid options are "upload", "attach", or "disable".
-If the mode is "attach" the Parallels Tools ISO will be attached as a CD device to the virtual machine.
-If the mode is "upload" the Parallels Tools ISO will be uploaded to the path specified by `parallels_tools_guest_path`.
-The default value is "upload".

 - `prlctl` (array of array of strings) - Custom `prlctl` commands to execute in order to further customize the virtual machine being created.
 The value